aws-solutions/media-exchange-on-aws/README.md

   1. `make localinstall`

 It will deploy a publisher, subscriber and mediaexchange in the current account and run the tests.

+### Cleanup

+* Initialize a shell with the necessary credentials to the account where you have deployed this.
+You can do this by adding AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN as environment variables or by selecting the appropriate profile by adding AWS_PROFILE environment variable.

+1. Navigate to MediaExchnageOnAWS (root) directory.
+  * At the command prompt type `make clean`.
+  * This process leaves the mediaexchange and a s3 access logs Bucket.
+This bucket needs to be cleaned up manually.
+    * Find the bucket name(s) with mediaexchange and delete their contents.
+    * Verioned buckets that fail to delete from the command above, will require additional steps to cleanup. please see the instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RemDelMarker.html)

 ## License
 This project is licensed under the Apache-2.0 License.